-- Care must be taken by multiple account users when posting to social media sites, to ensure activity is being assigned to the correct account. - It is recommended that posts to social media are reviewed by a colleague or Councillor before publication to avoid unintentional errors being posted. - Social media will be used to enable the Council to: - Engage with individuals and communities - Promote council services - Announce the date of forthcoming meetings - Cross promote other council communication tools e.g. website, press releases, linking Facebook to Twitter account etc. - Providing information on local events, council initiatives and achievements - Advise on maintenance work due to be carried out. - > Bring relevant local information to the attention of the community
+- Officers and members considering the use of, or wishing to use, social media as a channel for a project or campaign must first discuss and agree this with the Town Clerk and Mayor. - Social media channels already featuring CTC's logo or branding must comply with brand guidelines. - The unauthorised use of the CTC logo or branding on social media channels may result in action under the disciplinary procedure. - Officers will be responsible for maintaining CTC's profile on the relevant social media sites, with overall responsibility being that of the Town Clerk. - Care must be taken by multiple account users when posting to social media sites, to ensure activity is being assigned to the correct account. - It is recommended that posts to social media are reviewed by another officer before publication to avoid unintentional errors being posted. - Social media will be used to enable CTC to: - Engage with individuals and communities - Promote council services - Announce the date of forthcoming meetings - Cross promote other council communication tools e.g. website, press releases, linking Facebook to Twitter account etc. - Providing information on local events, council initiatives and achievements - Advise on maintenance work due to be carried out - Bring relevant local information to the attention of the community.